 My current work examines women's gossip in two of Virginia's earliest counties, Accomack and York.
 Using county court records that date back to the 1630s, I have pieced together an investigation into women's speech and the corresponding punishment, revealing not just women's role in early Virginian society, but also the interaction between women and formal institutions.
 In considering women's gossip and the attention it drew from local and colonial authorities, I have demonstrated that gossip challenged colonial law while supplementing the authority of the county courts.The reaction to gossips reveals how the expectations of masculine authority impacted community formation on a small scale, and in turn, how those communities informed colonial interests, giving us a more complete understanding of what it meant to be an English subject in the Chesapeake.

-U.S surveys, Colonial and Revolutionary America, New Nation, Women in American History, Women in Colonial America, Law and Society in Colonial America, Violence in Early America, US Historiography, Research Methods.
+U.S surveys, Early North America, American Revolutions, New Nations, Women in American History, Women in Colonial America, Law and Society in Colonial America, Violence in Early America, History of American Ideas and Culture, Governing Speech in Early America, Witchcraft, Sorcery, and Magic in Early America, US Historiography, Research Methods.